Corinthians Futebol Clube

 Corinthians Futebol Clube de Santo André, commonly known as Corinthians de Santo André or Corinthinhas, is a Brazilian sports club based in Santo André, São Paulo.

-It was founded on 15 August 1912 in São Bernardo do Campo, under the name Corinthians Foot-Ball Club, Portuguese: "Corinthians de São Bernardo."
-In 1938 when the city of Santo André emancipated from São Bernardo do Campo the club became "Corinthians de Santo André."
+It was founded on 15 August 1912, under the name Corinthians Foot-Ball Club.
+At that point, the team was known as "Corinthians de São Bernardo", since Santo André was a district of São Bernardo do Campo.
+In 1938, when the city of Santo André was emancipated from São Bernardo do Campo, the club became known as "Corinthians de Santo André."